vulnman/vulnman/docs/introduction/install.rst

     }

-you can start all containers with the following command:
+You can start all containers with the following command:

 .. code-block:: bash